OPS-E2E-PPE/VBA-Docs/api/PowerPoint.DataLabel.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

-Use  **[DataLabels](PowerPoint.Series.DataLabels.md)** ( _Index_ ), where _Index_ is the data label index number, to return a single **DataLabel** object.
+Use **[DataLabels](PowerPoint.Series.DataLabels.md)** (_index_), where _index_ is the data label index number, to return a single **DataLabel** object.
 The following example sets the number format for the fifth data label in the first series of the first chart in the active document.